donmccurdy/glTF-Transform/CONTRIBUTING.md

 ### Debugging

-To use a debugger and step through tests using Chrome Developer Tools, see [_Debugging tests with Chrome DevTools_](https://github.com/avajs/ava/blob/main/docs/recipes/debugging-with-chrome-devtools.md).
-Add a `debugger;` statement to the body of the test, then run:
+To use a debugger and step through tests using Chrome Developer Tools, add a `debugger;` statement to the body of the test, then run:

 ```bash
 node --test --inspect-brk packages/functions/test/palette.test.ts